RJEGR/July_2018_bioinfo/README.md

 Referencia de esta sección:

-*Reference: Institute for Digital Research and Education: What is the difference between categorical, ordinal and interval variables?; from: https://stats.idre.ucla.edu/other/mult-pkg/whatstat/what-is-the-difference-between-categorical-ordinal-and-interval-variables/ (accesso Mayo 22, 2018)*
+*Reference: Institute for Digital Research and Education: What is the difference between categorical, ordinal and interval variables?; from: https://stats.idre.ucla.edu/other/mult-pkg/whatstat/what-is-the-difference-between-categorical-ordinal-and-interval-variables/ (accesso Mayo 22, 2018)

+#### Start coding the chunk as the follow R documentation: http://rpubs.com/Ricardogore/408026

+Slides from the course here: